microsoft/react-native-windows-samples/website/versioned_docs/version-0.65/view-managers.md

 namespace ViewManagerSample
 {
-  public sealed class ReactPackageProvider : IReactPackageProvider {
+    public partial class ReactPackageProvider : IReactPackageProvider
+    {
         public void CreatePackage(IReactPackageBuilder packageBuilder)
         {
-      packageBuilder.AddViewManagers();
+            CreatePackageImplementation(packageBuilder);
         }

+        /// <summary>
+        /// This method is implemented by the C# code generator
+        /// </summary>
+        partial void CreatePackageImplementation(IReactPackageBuilder packageBuilder);
     }
 }
 ```

 Here we've implemented the `CreatePackage` method, which receives `packageBuilder` to build contents of the package.
-Since we use reflection to discover and bind native module, we call `AddViewManagers` extension method to register all the view managers in our assembly.

 Now that we have the `ReactPackageProvider`, it's time to register it within our `ReactApplication`.
 We do that by simply adding the provider to the `PackageProviders` property.